mongodb/specifications/source/initial-dns-seedlist-discovery/tests/README.rst

 TopologyDescription eventually matches the list of hosts.
 You MUST verify that each of the values of the Connection String Options under ``options`` match the Client's parsed value for that option.
 There may be other options parsed by the Client as well, which a test does not verify.
-In ``uri-with-auth`` the uri contains a user/password set and additional options are provided in ``parsed_options`` so that tests can verify authentication is maintained when evaluating uris.
+In ``uri-with-auth`` the URI contains a user/password set and additional options are provided in ``parsed_options`` so that tests can verify authentication is maintained when evaluating URIs.
 You MUST verify that an error has been thrown if ``error`` is present.